appium/appium-inspector/docs/session-inspector/header.md

 Interactions that can be recorded include:

 - Actions for a specific element (tap/send keys/clear)
+- Tapping an element directly on the screenshot, in [Tap By Element Mode](./screenshot.md#interaction-mode)
 - Generic tap/swipe actions on the application screenshot
 - [Mobile device system actions](#device-system-buttons)
 - [Driver commands](./commands.md)